Gardimy/Application-deploy/README.md

 # 📖 Details popup window <a name="about-project"></a>

-> **details popup window** is a starter exercise to create a porfolio capable to work in ever device, based on specific settings and requirements to ensure proper structure and best practices.
-By cloning this repo and running `npm install`  also with properly configured linters and correct initial file structrure.
-And also using the javascript to implement the hamberger of the mobile version.
+> **details popup window**  is a starter exercise to create a porfolio capable to work in ever device, based on specific settings and requirements to ensure proper structure and best practices.This project aims to build a simple, one-page responsive portfolio website to showcase prior personal projects.
+The project requires you to configure an HTML-CSS linter according to provided guidelines, design the website to prioritize mobile devices, and implement

 ## 🛠 Built With <a name="built-with"></a>
+- HTML & CSS & JavaScript
+- Git, Github and Visual Studio Code

 ### Tech Stack <a name="tech-stack"></a>